DataKind-SF/open-datasets/datasets-homelessness.md

 # Open Datasets: Urban Poverty

-The following is a collection of public datasets relating to poverty.
+The following is a collection of public datasets relating to urban poverty.
 They are intended for use  by data scientists, policymakers, community stakeholders to investigate and address poverty-related issues within their respective communities.

 A variety of socio-economic factors may contribute to urban poverty, including but not limited to: cost of living, housing and shelter, education, public health, food insecurity, and support services.